happypill/seattle-201d17/class-02-intro_js_html_css-arrays/lab/README.md

 - HTML, CSS, and JavaScript must be cleanly written with correct indentation and syntax.
 Look at code examples online and in your textbook, and check out Google's style guides for [HTML/CSS](https://google.github.io/styleguide/htmlcssguide.xml) and [JaveScript](http://google.github.io/styleguide/jsguide.html).
 Note that your JS *must* pass the rules in our linter.
 - Your JS file contains a 'use strict' declaration at the top. **Always.**
 - Design a guessing game about you that involves **FIVE** yes/no questions.
 Be creative and fun and whimsical.
 Or not.
 It's up to you!
 It's your project!
+- For this stage of the buiiding of this project, DO NOT USE FUNCTIONS!
+We'll refactor later.
 - The questions in the guessing game must require a mix of yes/no answers, and user input must accept either y/n or yes/no responses, with either `.toUpperCase()` or `.toLowerCase()` used to validate the user input and accommodate users entering all-caps Y/N or YES/NO answers, too.
 - Useful and descriptive `console.log()` messages in the JS are well written and correctly displaying to the browser console for each question of the guessing game.
 - Use CSS to style your page as you see fit, to the level of abilities in CSS that you currently have